Low Back Pain and Exercise: Why Keeping Moving Matters

 A whole-person approach matters

-Back pain is not always just about the back.
+Low back pain is not always just about the back.

 Work stress, poor sleep, long periods of sitting, reduced activity, busy life demands, and loss of confidence in movement can all play a role.
 That is why we take a whole-person approach at Antegrity Osteopathy.
 Rather than chasing a quick fix, we focus on understanding what may be contributing to your symptoms and helping you move forward with clarity and confidence (WHO, 2023).